 - CBF Virginia Staff Scientist Joe Wood writes on the success of efforts to clean up Virginia's waterways, while highlighting how far we have to go.
 (Richmond Times Dispatch—VA) BONUS: Take action to thank Virginia's legislators for investing in clean water!

 - Richmond, VA: Join us to indulge in this beloved bivalve and learn more about this growing industry from a local oyster farmer.
 Learn more and register here!

 - Annapolis, MD: Join us at CBF headquarters for an ice cream social and learn about the Buy Fresh Buy Local Chesapeake program and Clagett Farm's Community Supported Agriculture program.
 Learn more and register here!

 - Baltimore, MD: A new documentary Saving Sea Turtles highlights the history of the Kemp's Ridley sea turtles and how humans have impacted the species' population.
 Immediately following the viewing, an expert panel will discuss the film and how participants can advocate for change in their communities.
 Register here for our Docs on the Docks film series!

 - Easton, MD: Gather with anglers and fishing aficionados from around the Shore to watch fishing flicks, hear from experts and guides, and mingle with friends while enjoying food and drink specials.
 Learn more and register for an Angler's Night Out!

 Issues in this Post

-Chesapeake Clean Water Blueprint Advocate Climate Change Conservation Events CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis Pennsylvania Office Virginia Office, Richmond
+Chesapeake Clean Water Blueprint Advocacy Climate Change Conservation CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis Pennsylvania Office Virginia Office, Richmond